Christian Solidarity Party: 2011 general election

-At the party's election launch news conference conducted by then leader, Richard Greene stated that the party will campaign on a anti-abortion and what it calls a 'Euro-Realist' platform and that it will oppose making the poor pay for the economic crisis.
+At the party's election launch news conference conducted by then leader, Richard Greene stated that the party will campaign on an anti-abortion and what it calls a 'Euro-Realist' platform and that it will oppose making the poor pay for the economic crisis.

 The party's Meath West candidate, Manus MacMeanmain (who polled 0.6% of first preference votes) was reportedly unhappy that the Christian Solidarity Party's logo was not present on the ballot paper, and claimed that the image that was used looked like "a bunch of nuts".

 The party polled 0.1% of the votes and no deposits were saved.

 2009 local elections

 For the 2009 local elections, they fielded candidates in 13 constituencies.
 They were: